andrew/ultimate-awesome/README.md

 - [awesome-energy-based-model](https://github.com/jxzhangjhu/awesome-energy-based-model) - Energy-based model .
 - [awesome-modern-design-tools](https://github.com/k2052/awesome-modern-design-tools) - A list of modern design tools, blog posts about them, and people working on them.
 - [awesome-mcp](https://github.com/korchasa/awesome-mcp) - This curated list focuses on tools, implementations, and resources for the Model Context Protocol.
+- [awesome-repositories](https://github.com/kordood/awesome-repositories) - 공부하기에 심도있는, 체계적인, 흥미로운 깃허브 레포지토리 모음 (A collection of in-depth, systematic, or interested GitHub repositories to study).
 - [cysec-free-tutorials](https://github.com/labex-labs/cysec-free-tutorials) - Practice Cyber Security Free Tutorials | This repo collects 76 of free tutorials for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it guides you t.
 - [devops-free-tutorials](https://github.com/labex-labs/devops-free-tutorials) - Free DevOps tutorials for beginners with 464 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-java-programming-projects](https://github.com/labex-labs/practice-java-programming-projects) - Build real Java projects with 29 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.